GT-McDowell-Lab/PyCAC/docs/chapter1/ack-and-cite.md

 ## Acknowledgements and citations

-PyCAC development has been funded by
+PyCAC development has been funded by these

 * National Science Foundation
-	- Georgia Institute of Technology, CMMI-1232878
+  * Georgia Institute of Technology, CMMI-1232878
-	- University of Florida, CMMI-1233113
+  * University of Florida, CMMI-1233113
-	- Iowa State University, CMMI-1536925
+  * Iowa State University, CMMI-1536925
 * Department of Energy, Office of Basic Energy Sciences
-	- University of Florida, DE-SC0006539
+  * University of Florida, DE-SC0006539

 If you use PyCAC results in your published work, please cite